silliman/BlockchainImmersion/Day1/1030_WebPlaygroundImmunichainLab.rst

 **1.** From your web browser, go to https://composer-playground.mybluemix.net/ -- This is the web version of Hyperledger Composer running in a Kubernetes environment.
 For more information on Kubernetes, go to https://kubernetes.io/

+**UPDATE** As of 10/09/2018, Hyperledger Composer as been throwing fits with getting the above URL to work.
+If the https://composer-playground.mybluemix.net/ does not work, try going to http://blockchaindevelop.mybluemix.net/login - which is supported on both Chrome and Firefox.

 **2.** You will get a "Welcome" pop-up box with a graphic and a few words.
 Click on "Let's Blockchain."
 This will take us to the homepage of Hyperledger Composer.
 Once you proceed, you will be in the Composer Playground.

 .. image:: images/composer/1.1.png